SlicerDMRI/whitematteranalysis/README.md

 cd VTK-build/Wrapping/Python
 python setup.py install

-2.2 Install the following python packages.
+###2.2 Install the following python packages (dependencies).
 This can be done with easy_install, for example. joblib scipy
 (scipy is included in anaconda or EPD or other python distributions, possibly)

-3. Install WhiteMatterAnalysis in your python
+##3.
+Install WhiteMatterAnalysis in your python

 cd WhiteMatterAnalysis
 python setup.py install

-4. Test the installation
+##4.
+Test the installation
 python
 >>> import whitematteranalysis as wma